 Camping should be a time of enjoyment and creating memories with friends and family.
 It shouldn’t be spent on agonizing over pitching a tent.
 So, to do away with some stress, we came up with five of the best pop-up tents for an easy camping experience.

-Pop-up camping tents come in a handful of different sizes.
-The easiest and quickest way to determine which size you need is deciding just how much room you'll need.
+A tent that pops-up comes in a handful of different sizes.
+The easiest and quickest way to determine which size you need is deciding just how much room you’ll need.
 Are you camping with only one other person or a few people?
-Another concern to focus on is how many adults, teenagers, or children will use the tent.
+Another concern to focus on is how many adults, teenagers, or children will use it.

 There are plenty of small pop-up tents that can fit one or two people, an ideal size if you’re camping alone.
 If there will be three or four people, perhaps consider an instant pop-up tent that fits four.
 However, if you want everyone to have some extra space, you can purchase a tent meant to contain a couple more people than you have.
 This way, everyone can stretch out without accidentally getting in each other’s way.